The article below is accurate for your 2018 taxes (the one that you file this year by the April 15th, 2019 deadline).

-Tax season is almost over, and you might be wondering if there’s anything you’re forgetting.
-Though TurboTax has you covered and asks you simple questions to determine your tax deductions and credits, it’s good to know some common ones so you’re prepared!
-So here are five tax deductions for you to take advantage of!
+Tax season is almost over and you might be wondering if there’s anything else to help you out on taxes before you file.
+Though TurboTax has you covered and asks you simple questions to determine your tax deductions and credits, it’s always good to come prepared with knowledge of some of the more common ones so that you know the in’s and out’s of your finances.
+Here are five tax deductions for you to take advantage of!

 Contribute to a Traditional IRA